USEPA/CMAQ/DOCS/Release_Notes/inline_phot_diagnostic_and_OMI.md

                   nlat     17
                   nlon     17

-* Diagnostic files have increased in number and contents
-   * The new file PHOTDIAG3 contains optical and radiative results that are new or moved from the old PHOTDIAG2 file
+* Diagnostic files are now more comprehensive.
+There are now three photolysis diagnostic files.
+More detailed information is in the subsections, below.
-   * The new output variable include the aerosol optical depth in PHOTDIAG1 and interpolated to 550 nm plus Total Extinction, Extinction from gases (Rayleigh scattering, NO<sub>2</sub>, and O<sub>3</sub>), and Aerosol extinction at the wavelengths use calculate photolysis rates in PHOTDIAG3.
+   * The new output variables include: the aerosol optical depth in *PHOTDIAG1* and interpolated to 550 nm plus total extinction, extinction from gases (Rayleigh scattering, NO<sub>2</sub>, and O<sub>3</sub>), and aerosol extinction at the wavelengths used calculate photolysis rates in *PHOTDIAG3*.
-   * New run script environment variables to tailor the numder of layers, NLAYS_PHOTDIAG, and the wavelengths, NWAVE_PHOTDIAG, written to PHOTDIAG2 and PHOTDIAG3 files.
+   * New runscript environment variables tailor the number of layers (NLAYS_PHOTDIAG) and the wavelengths (NWAVE_PHOTDIAG) written to *PHOTDIAG2* and *PHOTDIAG3* files.
-   * Read the below subsection for more information.
+    * The new file, *PHOTDIAG3*, contains optical and radiative information, some of which is new and some which was moved from *PHOTDIAG2*.

-##### Description of Diagnostic files from In-line Photolysis
+##### Description of diagnostic files from inline photolysis

 * PHOTDIAG1 File
    * Surface Values of Optical Inputs and Radiative Results from the inline calculation of Photolysis Rates